muquit/privategpt/README.md

 python3 -m venv pvenv
 ```

+If virtual environemnt module is not installed, follow the help message to install it and then create the envionment.

-- Activate modules.
+- Activate virtual environment.
 In Linux, Mac

 ```
 source pvenv/bin/activate